 THE BOTTOM LINE

-[SPOILER ALERT FROM 1960] In the original Magnificent Seven, some members in the town actually turn on the heroes when it is revealed the only reason the villain is robbing from them is because he and his men are starving.
-Capitulating as a means of survival, townspeople allow the villain and his men to secretly invade before ambushing the heroes.
+[SPOILER ALERT FROM 1960] In the original Magnificent Seven, some of the townspeople actually turn on the heroes when it is revealed the only reason the villain is robbing from them is that he and his men are starving.
+Capitulating as a means of survival, the townspeople allow the villain and his men to secretly invade before ambushing the heroes.
 However, the villain doesn’t immediately begin a murder spree.
-Instead, he allows the heroes to actually leave with their lives and guns in tact, transporting them back over the border into Texas.
+Instead, he allows the heroes to actually leave with their lives and guns intact, transporting them back over the border into Texas.
 He is clearly taking from the weak, but he is also starving and would prefer not to kill.
-Their choice to return and fight anyway (on behalf of those who remained loyal to them) is one of moral obligation, not revenge, but when the villain asks, with his dying breath, why they returned his question goes crucially unanswered.
+Their choice to return and fight anyway on behalf of those who remained loyal to them is one of moral obligation, not revenge, but when the villain asks, with his dying breath, why they returned his question goes crucially unanswered.
 Moreover, the youngest member of the seven recognizes the inherent sadness of their lifestyle and abandons his ambitions of being a legendary gun men to settle down with a good woman.